 Horizontally Extensive Ground Flashes

 When storms grow upscale they can become Mesoscale Convective Systems (MCSs) and cover large areas, sometimes the size of half a midwest state.
 They are driven by convective regions, but when aided by favorable low- and upper-level wind patterns, also develop stratiform precipitation areas that can lead, parallel or trail the convective regions.
 Stratiform precipitation areas may also have weak convective areas, but primarily encompass widespread precipitation with gradual horizontal gradients of intensity.
 Charge regions form primarily due to electrification in the convective areas with the regions spreading downwind as storm system grows.
 These horizontally extensive charge regions frequently slope down to lower altitudes as they become part of the stratiform precipitation area.
 However, electrification can also occur in areas of weak convective that form in the stratiform precipitation area as well.
 These horizontally extensive layered charge regions of MCSs serve as the conduit for lightning flashes that can travel over 100 km.
 Negative ground flashes tend to occur in the convective region and positive ground flashes tend to dominate the stratiform precipitation areas.
-It is the positive ground flashes in the stratiform precipitation areas that travel 10s to 100s of kilometers and frequently contain multiple spatially and temporally separate but related return strokes of both polarities.
+However, positive ground flashes can also initiate and cause a +CG return stroke in the convective region, but the post return stroke negative leader development then travels in the positive charge region that extends into the stratiform precipitation area.
+It is the positive ground flashes that travel 10s to 100s of kilometers and frequently contain multiple spatially and temporally separate but related return strokes of both polarities.
 These horizontally extensive flashes transfer large amounts of charge, create large electric field changes and even emit electromagnetic pulses that influence the ionosphere, and in doing so, can act as the parent flashes for Lightning-Triggered Upward Lightning and Transient Luminous Events such as Sprites and ELVES all of which will be explained later.
 The multiple spatially separated return strokes frequently act to reenergize the flash allowing the leader network to travel farther through the layered charge regions.
 How does this happen?

 Following the return stroke of a positive ground flash, we have shown that the upper portion of the leader network can grow as a negative leader that is connected to ground.
 Often, this post return stroke negative leader network will propagate long distances through a layered positive charge region.
 Often, however, the negative leader decays back toward the ground connection and the forward section becomes cutoff.
 In the right electric field environment, the cutoff end of the negative leader can develop a positive leader that reinvigorates the bidirectional growth.
 If this newly developed positive end of the bidirectional leader propagates toward and connects with ground, another return stroke occurs with a different termination point.
 The subsequent return stroke frequently leads to further post return stroke negative leader growth if there is still positive charge ahead of the negative leader.
 This process can be repeated multiple times causing the flash to last multiple seconds and travel well over 100 km.
 The animation below shows this process.